-Support of the Conservation District Use Application (CDUA) process in Hawai'i continues.
-Nearterm efforts are concentrating on establishing contracts for the major sub-systems and long-lead items (e.g., M1 blank, enclosure, TMA, M1 Assembly), detailed optical feeds to instruments, completion of instruments, system-error budgeting, and performance modeling using the latest Haleakalā site data.
+The ATST project is focusing on a variety of near-term efforts.
+Many contracts for the major subsystems and long-lead items are in place and are shown in Table 3.2-3.
+Other areas of effort include detailed optical feeds to instruments, completion of instruments designs, system-error budgeting, and performance modeling using the latest Haleakalā site data.
 Risk management analysis continues and is being fed back into the project budgets (e.g., contingency), schedules (e.g., schedule contingency) and planning (e.g., in-process spares, integration, testing, and commissioning (IT&C) planning and staffing).
-Responses and actions resulting from the FDR are being planned and executed.